Thrust fault: Blind thrust faults

-If the fault plane terminates before it reaches the Earth's surface, it is referred to as a blind thrust fault.
-Because of the lack of surface evidence, blind thrust faults are difficult to detect until they rupture.
+If the fault plane terminates before it reaches the Earth's surface, it is called a blind thrust fault.
+Because of the lack of surface evidence, blind thrust faults are difficult to detect until rupture.
 The destructive 1994 earthquake in Northridge, Los Angeles, California, was caused by a previously undiscovered blind thrust fault.

 Because of their low dip, thrusts are also difficult to appreciate in mapping, where lithological offsets are generally subtle and stratigraphic repetition is difficult to detect, especially in peneplain areas.

 Fault-bend folds

 Thrust faults, particularly those involved in thin-skinned style of deformation, have a so-called ramp-flat geometry.
-Thrusts mostly propagate along zones of weakness within a sedimentary sequence, such as mudstones or halite layers, these parts of the thrust are called decollements.
+Thrusts mainly propagate along zones of weakness within a sedimentary sequence, such as mudstones or halite layers; these parts of the thrust are called decollements.
 If the effectiveness of the decollement becomes reduced, the thrust will tend to cut up the section to a higher stratigraphic level until it reaches another effective decollement where it can continue as bedding parallel flat.
 The part of the thrust linking the two flats is known as a ramp and typically forms at an angle of about 15°–30° to the bedding.
 Continued displacement on a thrust over a ramp produces a characteristic fold geometry known as a ramp anticline or, more generally, as a fault-bend fold.

 Fault-propagation folds

-Fault-propagation folds form at the tip of a thrust fault where propagation along the decollement has ceased but displacement on the thrust behind the fault tip is continuing.
-The continuing displacement is accommodated by formation of an asymmetric anticline-syncline fold pair.
-As displacement continues the thrust tip starts to propagate along the axis of the syncline.
+Fault-propagation folds form at the tip of a thrust fault where propagation along the decollement has ceased, but displacement on the thrust behind the fault tip continues.
+The formation of an asymmetric anticline-syncline fold pair accommodates the continuing displacement.
+As displacement continues, the thrust tip starts to propagate along the axis of the syncline.
 Such structures are also known as tip-line folds.
-Eventually the propagating thrust tip may reach another effective decollement layer and a composite fold structure will develop with characteristics of both fault-bend and fault-propagation folds.
+Eventually, the propagating thrust tip may reach another effective decollement layer, and a composite fold structure will develop with fault-bending and fault-propagation folds' characteristics.